patrickodacre/patrickodacre/README.md

 ## ⚡ About

-I am an experienced software engineer too curious for my own good.
+I am an experienced software engineer with a passion for cybersecurity.

 Currently working on:

-1. Distributed Systems with Golang and Rust
-2. Microservices && Kubernetes
-3. Game programming with C++
+Disrupting cybercrime at scale @ PICDO && Rexxfield.

 I value curiosity, clear thinking, and a solution only as complex as the problem demands.

 > "An idiot admires complexity, a genius admires simplicity" - Terry Davis

 > "You don't have to be a genius to make your software better - you just have to be willing to learn and willing to go against conventions." - <a href="https://handmade.network/manifesto" target="_blank">Handmade Manifesto.</a>

+## 💻 Open for work?

+Absolutely.

+I enjoy doing small contracts here and there, but I'm always open to exploring long-term roles.

 ## ⚔ Profiles